ilastik/ilastik.github.io/documentation/objects/objectfeatures.md

 ## Spherical Texture Features

 Extracts Spherical Textures: Angular mean projections of 2D or 3D image objects, as described in [this preprint](https://www.biorxiv.org/content/10.1101/2024.07.25.605050v1.full).
+Spherical Texture features were first incorporated into ilastik in version `1.4.1b19`.

 {% for feature in site.data.objectfeatures.features["Spherical Texture"] -%}
 {% unless feature.advanced or (feature.advanced == nil) -%}